Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-The inertial hidden momentum also plays a key role in the helical solutions allowed by the condition $S^{\alpha\beta}U_{\beta}=0$, as discussed in detail in the companion paper~\cite{Helical}; namely it explains how the motion of a spinning particle can be consistently described by an helical solution without violating any conservation principle.
-And using the analogy in Eq.~(\ref{eq:Pvec}), we show in \cite{Helical} that these solutions are a phenomena which can be cast as analogous to the bobbing of a magnetic dipole in an external electric field, studied in~Sec.
-III.B.1 of \cite{Wald et al 2010}.
+Equations \eqref{eq:PhidDecompMP}-\eqref{eq:Pvec} manifest an \emph{exact} analogy: $G^{\alpha}=-a^{\alpha}$ is the gravitoelectric field (as defined in \cite{PaperAnalogies,Natario,The many faces}) associated to the CM frame, which is a field of ``inertial forces'', and so $P_{{\rm hidI}}^{\alpha}$ is the ``inertial'' analogue of $P_{{\rm hidEM}}^{\alpha}$, with $S^{\alpha}$ and $G^{\alpha}$ in the roles of $\mu^{\alpha}$ and $E^{\alpha}$.
+The analogy above is useful to understand the famous helical solutions allowed by the condition $S^{\alpha\beta}U_{\beta}=0$: we show in \cite{Helical,ProcERE2011} that they are a phenomena which can be cast as analogous to the bobbings of a magnetic dipole in an external electric field (studied in Sec.~III.B.1 of \cite{Wald et al 2010}), in both cases the effect being driven not by a force but solely by an interchange between kinetic and hidden momentum.